confident-ai/deepeval/docs/docs/framework.md

 # About Our Framework

-We segmented LLMs into 4 components - where we are interested in testing the relationship between each component.
+We segmented evaluating LLMs into 4 components - where we are interested in testing the relationship between each component.

 - Query (what the user asks the LLM to do)
 - Output (What the LLM returns)